Improving Equality, Diversity and Inclusion in Your Workplace

 Research has shown that organisations with more diverse workforces tend to perform better financially.
 A study by McKinsey found that companies in the top quartile for racial and ethnic diversity were 35% more likely to have financial returns above their respective national industry medians.

-To ensure that your organisation is making the most of its equality, diversity and inclusion strategies, the Tazio platform offers a variety of tools and integrations that can support your efforts.
-As mentioned, previously our platform offers an accessibility tool known as Recite Me.
+To ensure that your organisation is making the most of its equality, diversity and inclusion strategies, Tazio offers a variety of tools and integrations that can support your efforts.
+As mentioned previously, our platform provides an accessibility tool known as Recite Me.

-This web-based software can help you to create an inclusive online experience by providing accessibility and language options that enables everyone to customise your assessments in a way that works for them.
-Visit the Tazio website and click the “accessibility tools” feature to see the Recite Me tool bar in action.
+This web-based software can help you to create an inclusive online experience by providing accessibility and language options that enable everyone to customise your assessments in a way that works for them.
+Visit the Tazio website and click the "accessibility tools" feature to see the Recite Me toolbar in action.

 In conclusion, fostering diversity and inclusion in the workplace offers numerous benefits, including increased employee satisfaction, better decision-making, and innovation.
 By promoting diversity and inclusion, organisations can create a work culture that values and respects the unique perspectives of all employees, leading to a more positive environment and higher productivity.
 Employers can implement reasonable adjustments within the recruitment process, ensuring all candidates have an equal opportunity to showcase their skills and abilities.

-If you’d like to learn more about how Tazio’s recruitment solutions can help your business to improve its equality, diversity, and inclusion practices, get in touch with one of our friendly experts by using the details below.
+If you'd like to learn more about how Tazio's recruitment solutions can help you improve your equality, diversity, and inclusion in the workplace, get in touch with one of our friendly experts today.

 Subscribe To Updates